MileHacker Logo

 Calisson Factories

-Visit a Calisson factory, like the Roy René factory, for a tour to learn about the history and production.
+Visit a Calisson factory, like the Roy René factory, for a tour to understand the history and production.

 Enjoy tastings of Aix's famous confection.